What is a spousal bypass trust?

 How is a trust set up?

-• The individual chooses the trustees, the individual will normally be one.
+• The individual chooses the trustees, the spouse will normally be one.

 • The individual sets up the trust and then nominates the trust as their preferred recipient of the death benefits.